Planning and Designing Your Courses

 Self-Assessment Exercise

-You can use the self-assessment exercise linked below to help your students reflect on their class participation and set goals for themselves throughout the semester.
+You can use the self-assessment exercise Guidelines for Active Participation [PDF] to help your students reflect on their class participation and set goals for themselves throughout the semester.
 For example, invite students to complete the self-assessment at the start of the term to set out goals for their semester, then ask them to re-evaluate their participation at mid-term to reflect on what goals they’ve achieved and what they could do differently to help work towards their unattained goals.

 Resources